al6x/nim/nodem/readme.md

 Nexported functions both sync and async always use async-IO and never block the network.
 Nimported functions use async io only if they are async.
-This makes it possible to build fast in-memory servers like Redis, having both simple sync functions and fast IO.
+This makes it possible to build fast in-memory servers like Redis, having both simple sync functions with clean error messages and fast IO.

 # Features if used with Elixir-bridge